 If you do bring water on the hike, tap water in the United States is generally safe for your dog to drink.
 However, if you're concerned or if you live in an area where you know the tap water to be unsafe for drinking, make sure it's been filtered.

 If it's determined that your dog has giardiasis or cryptosporidiosis, these illnesses are very treatable, as long as your dog doesn't have an otherwise compromised immune system.
-You may need to put your dog on medicine, and then give him a bland diet of white rice and boiled chicken for three days.
+You may need to put your dog on medicine, and then give them a bland diet of white rice and boiled chicken for three days.

 If your dog drank saltwater from the ocean, your vet will need to take action to get your dog's sodium levels down.
 This could include putting your dog on IV fluids until the normal levels are reached.

-Keeping yourself educated
+Keep yourself educated

 Before going out on the lake or river, make sure you check your local news to see if there have been any incidents of people or dogs getting sick.
 Also, ask fellow dog owners in your town where they take their dogs to swim and if there have been any problems with the water.
-By doing your research before you go out with your dog, you have the potential to not only have a wonderful time, but to save his life.
+By doing your research before you go out with your dog, you have the potential to not only have a wonderful time, but to save their life.